On the nature of screening in Voorn-Overbeek type theories: Screening in Voorn-Overbeek type theories

 \end{widetext} In the case of $N_1 = N_2 = 1$, as well as for any symmetric case, $N_1 = N_2$, this obviously reverts back to the standard Debye form .
 However, for any other case the screening length is a much more complicated function of the volume fractions, or concentrations of the species.

 On Fig. \ref{Fig1} we show the dependence of the ratio

 for an electroneutral system.
 The denominator would be the standard inverse square of the Debye screening length expected for point ions.
 Clearly the dependence of $\tilde\kappa^2$ is in general not a linear function of $N_1, N_2$ and can in addition show strong non-monotonic behavior with a minimum at the standard Debye screening value corresponding to $\tilde\kappa^2 = 1$.
-This non-monotonic regime in the vicinity of $N_1 = N_2$ state, at which the screening length exhibits a minimum value, is the more pronounced the larger is the volume fraction of the polyions.
-Obviously for non-symmetric systems the screening length will then exceed the values based on the Debye screening length expectations.
+This non-monotonic regime in the vicinity of $N_1 = N_2$ state, at which the screening length exhibits a minimum value, is the more pronounced the larger is the volume fraction of the polyions. {Obviously the non-symmetric systems are then under-screened with the screening length exceeding the Debye screening length expectations.}

 {\sl Model 2}.
-We now proceed to a more complicated system, {\sl model 2}, composed of a uni-univalent salt as well as a polydisperse polyion mixture that we already discussed above.
-We refer to this model as the Voorn-Overbeek type model.
+We now proceed to a more complicated system, {\sl model 2}, composed of a uni-univalent salt as well as a polydisperse polyion mixture that we already discussed above. {We refer to this model as the Voorn-Overbeek-type model, which has been recently used to model complexation in mixtures of oppositely charged polyelectrolytes with explicit salt ions \cite{muthu2010,Larson2016,Wang2021}.}

 Positively ``3" and negatively ``4" charged polymers have $N_3$ and $N_4$ monomers, while the salt is composed of univalent positively ``1" and negatively ``2" charged simple salt ions.
 The free energy can be taken in a form generalizing the Flory-Huggins lattice entropy as \begin{widetext}

 \end{widetext} The first two terms describe the simple monovalent salt, the next two terms correspond to polyions, while the last term is the solvent entropy.
 The above free energy is clearly a straightforward generalization of Eq. \ref{bcrtywo}.